j-d-carmichael/boats/README.md

 ```
 npm run boats -- --init
 ```

+### Dereference the output
+When building pass the `-d` or `--dereference` option and the compiled swagger document will be passed via the [dereference](https://apitools.dev/swagger-parser/docs/swagger-parser.html#dereferenceapi-options-callback) method to fully dereference document.
+Helpful for when working with the likes of AWS for example.

 ### Validation
 Content is validated using swagger-parser; the validator automatically detects the OA version.
 Errors are output to the console.